eyolfson/research-2016-ecoop-artifact/README.md

     cd ~/abs
     makepkg -s

-Note, if you are using the VM the `clang` executable on the machine is a prebuilt version of our tool.

-## Testing

-There are 16 small test cases you run to ensure the tool works correctly.
-Navigate to the test directory if you wish to see these tests:
+After building the tool, you can use our set of 16 small test cases you run to ensure the tool works correctly.
+Navigate to the test directory to see these tests:

     cd ~/abs/src/llvm-csan-0.0.1/projects/compiler-rt/test/csan